 To Hop or Not to Hop?

 If this is your first trip to Disneyland, get park hopper.
 The reason is simple: you won’t know what park you or your kids prefer in advance.
-If you have very small children and will be catering entirely to them, then one-park-per-day tickets could work (because you'll easily prefer Disneyland park).
-Otherwise, it’s best to see where the wind takes you, the parks are only about a minute apart, walking.
+If you have very small children and will be catering entirely to them, then one-park-per-day tickets could work (because you’ll easily prefer Disneyland park).
+But once they hit 40 inches, it’s best to see where the wind takes you, the parks are only about a minute apart, walking.

-Park hopper also enables you to better take advantage of Genie+, the paid system for skipping lines on popular rides, as you’ll have a wider selection of rides to choose from on any given day.
+Park hopper also enables you to better take advantage of Lightning Lane Multi Pass, the paid system for skipping lines on popular rides, as you’ll have a wider selection of rides to choose from on any given day.

 Disneyland Magic Key Annual Pass

 We have a post covering the Disneyland Annual Pass options.
-Aside from discounted passes for local residents, Disneyland annual passes start at $699 with dining and merchandise discounts starting at 10%.
-That’s the equivalent of about five to eight days of visits over at least two trips.
+Aside from discounted passes for local residents, Disneyland annual passes start at $974 with dining and merchandise discounts starting at 10%.
+That’s the equivalent of about six or seven days of visits over at least two trips.

 For the most part, deciding on a Disneyland annual pass comes simply down to how many trips you’re planning on taking in the next 365 days.